TryggviU/glac_by_volc/README.md

 $$\Delta \bar{z}\_{\rm ELA} = \bar{z}\_{\rm ELA}^{\rm volcanic} - \bar{z}\_{\rm ELA}^{\rm proximal}.$$

 We adopt the methodology of [Howcutt et al. (2023)](https://doi.org/10.1130/G51411.1), but adapt it to use the median glacier elevations, $\tilde{z}$, instead of ELAs.
-We compute the relative median elevation for each ($i$-th) individual glacier in a given region
+We compute the relative median elevation for each ($i$-th) individual glacier wtihin the locality, given by the search radius, of a volcano as

 $$\Delta \tilde{z}\_{i} = \tilde{z}\_{i} - \overline{\tilde{{z}}},$$